 Homemade stock is a crucial element in delicious soups and stews.
-It was no surprise to find a great stock recipe in Emeril’s Sizzling Skillets and Other One-Pot Wonders as the base for the Cajun Shrimp Stew, set to post on Monday.
+It was no surprise to find a great stock recipe in Emeril’s Sizzling Skillets and Other One-Pot Wonders and Emeril’s Rich Shrimp Stock is the base for his Cajun Shrimp Stew.
 Although it is easy to do the entire recipe in an afternoon, I thought it might be helpful for some to have the stock recipe prepared in advance.

 When shopping for this dish, it was not easy to find a good quantity of shrimp shells and heads.
 Many large grocery chains now have their fish products trimmed at a larger facility and shipped to them case-ready.
 I had some shells from the shrimp for the stew, but that was not enough for a great stock.
 To improvise, I asked Whole Foods for a 3-4 pound fish head, which they had.
 Availability of scraps and carcasses can simply be an issue of timing; however, a good fishmonger will usually have something to offer in their freezer.

 As Emeril indicates in the introduction to the recipe, it makes a remarkable difference to roast or brown the bones or carcasses.
 Roasting the savory vegetables in a 350° oven for 45 minutes or so will caramelize the sugars and deepen the flavor of the stock even more.
 Allowing time for it to reduce will create an aromatic and richly fortified stock, you do not want to skip this step in the process.
 With this Rich Shrimp Stock we are one step closer to the Cajun Shrimp Stew!

 - 1 to 1 ½ pounds shrimp shells and heads

 - 1 large onion, unpeeled, roughly chopped (the onion peel deepens the color of the stock)

 - 2 bay leaves

 - Rinse the shrimp shells and heads in a large colander under cold running water and allow to drain.